AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 ## Email BCC with the Enhanced MTA {#email-bcc-with-enhanced-mta}

-For **hosted and hybrid architectures**, if you have the latest instance of Adobe Campaign, or if you have upgraded to the Enhanced MTA and using Adobe Campaign 19.2 or later, you can use Email BCC with Enhanced MTA which is more reliable and efficient with low latency.
+For **hosted and hybrid architectures**, if you have the latest instance of Adobe Campaign, or if you have upgraded to the Enhanced MTA and using Adobe Campaign 19.2 or later, you can use Email BCC with Enhanced MTA, which is more reliable and efficient - with low latency.

 To activate this feature, you must contact your account executive to communicate the BCC email address to be used for archiving.